ispeters/async_scope/asyncscope.md

 - copying an unassociated nest-sender invariably produces a new unassociated nest-sender; and
 - copying an associated nest-sender requires copying the _`nest-data`_ it contains and the _`nest-data`_ copy-constructor proceeds as follows:
-  1. copy the association from the source into the destination _`nest-data`_
+  1. copy the token from the source _`nest-data`_ to the destination; and
-     - if the copied association is engaged then copy the wrapped sender from the source into the destination _`nest-data`_; the destination nest-sender is associated
+  2. if `token.try_associate()` returns `true`, copy the sender from the source _`nest-data`_ to the destination
-     - otherwise, the destination nest-sender is unassociated
+     - if the sender is copied in step 2 then the new nest-sender is associated; otherwise, it's unassociated

 _Note_: copying an associated nest-sender may produce an unassociated nest-sender however this observable difference is not a salient property of the nest-sender.
 A nest-sender is similar to a stateful `std::function<T()>` for some `T`; it